+CONCURRENT EMPLOYMENT/VOLUNTEERING

-CONCURRENT EMPLOYMENT/VOLUNTEERING In order to assist our employees with work/life balance we do not allow volunteer department staff to volunteer at our facilities.
-Employees from other departments may volunteer in departments other than those they are employed in.
+In order to assist our employees with work/life balance we do not allow volunteer department staff to volunteer at our facilities.
+Employees from other departments may volunteer in departments other than those they are employed in a service capacity that is not similar to their paid employement..